 Mental practice is the process whereby an individual repeatedly rehearses tasks mentally without physically performing them, with the goal of improving actual performance.
 When used in addition to structured therapy, mental practice can improve measures of upper-limb impairment and disability.
 A large treatment effect (upper-extremity function: SMD=1.37, 95% CI 0.60 to 2.15, p<0.0001) was reported by Barclay-Goddard et al. (2011) in a Cochrane review, which included the results from 6 RCTs.
 The length of treatment ranged from 3 to 10 weeks.

 Constraint Induced Movement Therapy

-Evidence from a single trial evaluating the Graded Repetitive Arm Supplementary Program (GRASP) program suggests that this type of therapy can increase the number of hours of therapeutic upper limb use received by a patient (Harris et al. 2009).
-In this RCT, 103 patients recruited an average of 21 days following stroke with upper-extremity Fugl Meyer scores between 10 and 57, were randomized to participate in a 4 week (one hour/day x 6 days/week) home-based, self-administered program designed to improve ADL skills through strengthening, ROM and gross and fine motor exercises or to a non-therapeutic education control program.
-At the end of the treatment period, participants in the GRASP group had significantly higher Chedoke Arm & Hand Activity Inventory, ARAT and MAL scores compared with the control group.
-The improvement was maintained at 3 months.
+Evidence from a single trial evaluating the Graded Repetitive Arm Supplementary Program (GRASP) program suggests that additional therapy, performed outside of regular therapy can improve upper-limb function (Harris et al. 2009).
+In this multi-site RCT, 103 patients recruited an average of 21 days following stroke with upper-extremity Fugl Meyer scores between 10 and 57, were randomized to participate in a 4 week (one hour/day x 6 days/week) homework-based, self-administered program designed to improve ADL skills through strengthening, ROM and gross and fine motor exercises or to a non-therapeutic education control group At the end of the treatment period, participants in the GRASP group had significantly higher mean Chedoke Arm & Hand Activity Inventory, ARAT and MAL scores compared with the control group.
+The improvement was maintained at 3 months follow-up.